-Pastry Chef Amanda Rockman of The Bristol - Biography
+Pastry Chef Amanda Rockman - Biography

 Texan Pastry Chef Amanda Rockman still recalls the day her mother made a Sachertorte when Rockman was 8.
 Her love of the kitchen was inspired by her mother’s cooking.
 Later, Rockman would attend The Culinary Institute of America in New York.
 While at the CIA, she externed at Farallon in San Francisco, working under Pastry Chef Emily Luchetti, who would become one of her main influences.
 After graduating, Rockman made her move to the windy city.
 Her first position in Chicago was at Tru.
 She began the chocolate program at the restaurant, and, coincidentally, met her current chef, Chris Pandel, there, when he worked as her sous chef.